singh-man/books/crackingTheCoding/18_advancedTopics.md

-hen writing the 6th edition, I had a number of debates about what should and shouldn't be included.
+When writing the 6th edition, I had a number of debates about what should and shouldn't be included.
 Red-black trees?
 Dijkstra's algorithm?
 Topological sort?

 On one hand, I'd had a number of requests to include these topics.
 Some people insisted that these topics are asked "all the time" (in which case, they have a very different idea of what this phrase means!).
 There  was clearly a desire-at least  from some people-to include them.
 And learning more can't hurt, right?